 Autumn at Anglesey Abbey

-As the tones of green fade in to shades of copper and red, join us at Anglesey Abbey to discover a unique House bought by the Fairhaven brothers in 1926; 114 acres of magnificent gardens, a working water mill and and a wildlife adventure playground all within a few miles of the historic city of Cambridge.
+As the tones of green fade in to shades of copper and red, join us at Anglesey Abbey to discover a unique garden bought and designed by Lord Fairhaven and his brother in 1926; 114 acres of magnificent gardens, and a Wildlife Discovery area full of wild adventures, all within a few miles of the historic city of Cambridge.

 From formal gardens full of colour to open spaces and avenues lined with copper trees, autumn at Anglesey Abbey is not something to be missed.

 Designed to have a peak each and every season, the gardens are still providing calm spaces to walk, places to sit and photograph hot spots a plenty.
 To find out where our current favourite spots are, head to our gardens page where you'll find the latest information on the gardens currently looking their best.